Tuesday, September 30, 2008

 -RM9 will be on all major home consoles: Wii, X360 and PS3.
 X360 and PS3 users will be able to purchase the game from their respective download services.
 It's unknown how the Wii version will work, whether it will be a downloaded game or not. "

-Weeks later, The Shadow vanished, seemingly silenced by Capcom.
-Shortly afterwords, Capcom's Seth Killian "confirmed" there was an individual leaking MM9 info, penning The Shadow as someone who saw the game in its very early stages, though not a beta tester per se.
+And that would be the last we heard from him as weeks later, The Shadow vanished, seemingly silenced by Capcom.
+Shortly afterwords, Capcom's Seth Killian "confirmed" there was an individual leaking MM9 info.
+Killian said The Shadow was indeed someone who saw the game in its very early stages, though not a beta tester per se.

-And thus ended The Shadow's story.
-I do hope nothing bad came of him but if you're out there, man, thanks for keeping us posted on MM9!
+And so ended The Shadow's story.
+It's been a while since I've last spoke with him.
+If you're out there, man, thanks for keeping us posted on MM9!
+I sincerely hope all is well.

 And so, here we are today, eagerly awaiting to boot up our Wiis and download Mega Man 9 tomorrow, bright and early.
 I don't know about you, but I feel as if Christmas is coming, and I won't be able to sleep!